The efficiency of resource allocation mechanisms for budget-constrained users: Definitions and notation

-We are interested in studying the effect of strategic behavior to the efficiency of a mechanism.
-An efficiency benchmark that has been used extensively in the literature is the {\em social welfare}.
+We are interested in studying the effect of the strategic behavior on the efficiency of resource allocation mechanisms.
+An efficiency benchmark that has been used extensively in the related literature is {\em social welfare}.
 For an allocation $\dd \in \calQ\cup \zero$ of a resource allocation game $\calG^M$, the social welfare is defined as

 where $n$ is the number of players in $\calG^M$ and $v_i$ is the valuation function of player $i$.
 Then, the inefficiency of equilibria of game $\calG^M$ can be measured by its {\em price of anarchy} which is defined as